 - Vaping products contain nicotine, which has been linked to delayed brain development in teenagers.

 - Adults are not immune to vaping’s dangers.
-The Centers for Disease Control and Prevention (CDC) has reported 2,668 vaping-related lung injuries and 60 deaths as of December 2019.
+The Centers for Disease Control and Prevention (CDC) has reported thousands of vaping-related lung injuries and dozens of deaths as of January 2020.

 - Vitamin E acetate, a common additive to vaping products, has been connected with lung damage.